xmile1/repaymentPlan/README.md

     i ran the program with a debugger at each of these.. to see what is correct and what is not

-    ```
+    ```js
     const interest = getInterest(nominalInterestRate, initialOutstandingPrincipal)
+    debugger
     const principal = getPrincipal(borrowerPaymentAmount, interest, initialOutstandingPrincipal)
+    debugger
     borrowerPaymentAmount = borrowerPaymentAmount || principal + interest
+    debugger
+    ...
     ```

     interest was correct, i only needed to divide by 100 to change from cent I continued that way
    I skipped annuity and hard coded 219.36 as the value.
    I made all result to 2 decimal places  `.toFixed(2)

-   at this point i got
+   at this point i got:

 ```js
    [ { borrowerPaymentAmount: 219.36,